Commercial Energy and Economic Analysis

 - Energy Savings Analysis of the 2012 IECC compared to the 2009 and 2006 IECC

-Cost reports covering state-specific climate and cost scenarios are available in Table 1.
+Cost reports covering state-specific climate and cost scenarios for the Standard 90.1-2010 compared to the prior 2007 edition are available in Table 1.

 DOE assesses the cost-effectiveness of commercial codes and standards based on a life-cycle approach, balancing first costs against longer-term energy savings over the life of the building.
 More information on the DOE methodology for evaluating the energy and economic performance of commercial building energy codes is available on the Commercial Energy and Cost Analysis Methodology page.